amine-abdollah/Titanic_Survival_Prediction/README.md

 For each passenger in the test set,Our model will be trained to predict whether or not they survived the sinking of the Titanic.

+## 3.Model And Results:

+The Model Used for the prediction is Linear Regression,the Accuracy of the model created is 77,6% after testing it on the test set.